Self-Regulation in Preschoolers

 - Restore energy.

 These practices have proven very successful in helping parents and teachers nurture happier and healthier children.
 They apply to individuals, groups of children, or indeed, to the caregivers themselves.
 How they are applied will vary across centres, classrooms, communities, and families.
 With the right kind of support, the results can happen fast.
+We explore all of this and more in our Self-Reg in Early Childhood Development Program.

 Contact The MEHRIT Centre at firstname.lastname@example.org or visit www.self-reg.ca for further information.